Perceived Isolation-Loneliness Effect

 Feeling lonely is universal and a part of the human condition; there’s no escaping it.
 However, loneliness is different.
 It’s a powerful, painful emotion, such as feeling empty and unloved.

 Feelings of loneliness are often related to perceptions of the degree of isolation we’re experiencing because of life circumstances (e.g., family, financial, career satisfaction, etc.).
 Isolation is multi-dimensional.
 Typically, more than one factor is contributing to perceptions of isolation.
 The greater our perceptions of isolation, the greater the likelihood we’ll experience the powerful feelings of loneliness.

 The Isolation-Loneliness effect is the negative feedback loop a person can get caught in where isolation feeds loneliness and loneliness feeds isolation.
 We can learn to change how we feel by changing our actions and thinking.

 Instructions: Answer each question based on your experiences over the past 30 days.
-This survey will take you less than 5 minutes to complete.
+This self-assessment will take you less than 5 minutes to complete.

 Consent to Collect Data

-This survey is for educational purposes only and not meant to be a clinical assessment.Howatt HR © 2020
+This self-assessment is for educational purposes only and not meant to be a clinical assessment.Howatt HR © 2020

-Click the Start Survey button below to begin..
+Click the Start Self-assessment button below to begin..